cortexlabs/cortex/docs/guides/ssh-instance.md

 ## Terminal

 ### Step 6 - Terminal

-Take note of "Instance ID", "Availability Zone" and "Public DNS (IPv4)" fields of your worker instance.
+Take note of the "Instance ID", "Availability Zone", and "Public DNS (IPv4)" for your worker instance.

 ![step 6](https://user-images.githubusercontent.com/26958764/80010486-2875dc00-84d3-11ea-8edf-afb3cdda6c17.png)

 ### Step 7 - Terminal

 Generate a new RSA key pair.
-OpenSSH and SSH2 are supported alongside 2048 and 4096 bit lengths.
+OpenSSH and SSH2 are supported with 2048 and 4096 bit lengths.

 ```bash
 ssh-keygen -t rsa -f my_rsa_key
 ```

 ### Step 8 - Terminal

 Provide the public key to the worker instance with `aws ec2-instance-connect send-ssh-public-key` command.
 The key is removed from the instance metadata within a 60 second timeframe.
 The public key can be reused any number of times.
-Then SSH in.

 ```bash
 aws ec2-instance-connect send-ssh-public-key \